Fail-Watch and Trading System Warnings

 - 2.2 Order display failure in the Order and Position Tracker (the delay exceeds xxxx ms) — FS02

-- 2.3 Heavy load on the order processing channel: processing is taking more than xxx ms — FS03
+- 2.3 High load on order sending channel: the order hasn't been sent for xxxx ms — FS03

 - 2.5 Long delay in the calculation of studies (the delay exceeds xxxx ms) — FS05